haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/cache/cache-types.md

 where `<unique frontend id>` is a unique name to identify your frontend and `<cache options>` are options discussed in the topics specific to each type of caching (database, Redis, and so on).

 <h2 id="cache-mage-adv">步骤2.
 Configure the cache</h2>
-You can specify frontend and {% glossarytooltip 74d6d228-34bd-4475-a6f8-0c0f4d6d0d61 %}backend{% endglossarytooltip %} cache configuration options in `env.php`或`di.xml`.
+You can specify frontend and {% glossarytooltip 74d6d228-34bd-4475-a6f8-0c0f4d6d0d61 %}后端{% endglossarytooltip %} cache configuration options in `env.php`或`di.xml`.
 This task is optional.

 `env.php` example: